 For people who require the assistance of a carer, Changing Places facilities make a huge difference when they are out and about.
 They provide a clean, safe and appropriate place for them to change and use the toilet when they are travelling or visiting public places – which is something that most people take for granted.

-Unfortunately, all too often, adequate facilities are not available for those with a profound disability or serious impairment.
-This forces them to be changed on a dirty and unhygienic toilet floor, and to use facilities that are not suitable.
-This situation is undignified and in many cases, it forces people with a profound disability or impairment to not go out at all.
+Unfortunately, all too often, adequate facilities are not available for people that require a higher level of pysical support when in the community.
+This forces them to be changed on a dirty and unhygienic toilet floor and to use facilities that are not suitable.
+This situation is undignified and in many cases, it forces people with high physical support needs or impairment to not go out at all.

 What makes a Changing Places facility different?